 If you find yourself with a financial windfall, you may be tempted to use it all to pay off your credit card debt.
-After all, paying off your credit cards will decrease your credit utilization down to zero and get access to 100% of your available credit.
+After all, paying off your credit cards will decrease your credit utilization to zero and get access to 100% of your available credit.
 Since credit utilization counts for 30% of your FICO score and is second only to paying your bills on time, your score should see a fairly immediate jump.

-But what happens next month or the months after that?
-I suggest that you take a look back at what caused you to end up with a balance so onerous that it took a “large sum of money” to dig you out.
-I also want you to consider what would happen next month if an unexpected large expense showed up.
+But before you throw the whole windfall at your credit card debt, take a minute to take in the big picture.
+Consider what caused you to end up with a balance so onerous that it took a large sum of money to dig you out.
+What would happen next month if an unexpected large expense showed up?
 Would you be forced to carry a large balance again and have your score suffer after only a brief respite?

 Does carrying a balance help your credit score?

-However, along those same lines, if you simply bring your account balances down to about 20% or less you will see a credit score increase.
+Along those same lines, if you simply bring your account balances down to about 20% or less, you will see a credit score increase.
 You can then try to pay off the remaining balance over the next six to nine months.
-My concern is that without a plan to pay the cards off entirely, you may just keep a balance longer than you need to.
+Without a plan to pay your cards off entirely, you may keep a balance longer than you need to.

 Consumers with excellent credit scores almost universally have credit utilization ratios in the single digits.
 So, keep that in mind.
 I would not suggest you continue to just pay a little more than the minimum on your cards.
 This is going to cost you more in interest payments and won’t have much of an immediate impact on your score.

-The bigger question for you may be what happens after you pay down your cards.
-So, here’s what I suggest you do.
-See how much you will be able to reduce your balances using half of your windfall.
-If you can drive your balances down below 15% of your credit lines I’d stop there and use the other half to establish an emergency fund.
+The bigger question may be: What happens after you pay down your cards?
+See how much you will be able to reduce your balances using half your windfall.
+If you can drive your balances below 15% of your credit lines, I’d stop there and use the other half to establish an emergency fund.

-Without an emergency fund, the next big expense will put you back in the unwanted position of using your cards again to pay for it and then carrying a big balance from month to month.
+Without an emergency fund, the next big expense may put you back in the position of using your cards to pay for it and then carrying a big balance from month to month.
 This is both expensive and bad for your score.
-At 15% or less, your balance won’t hurt your score and you’ll have cushion to handle emergencies.
+At 15% or less, your balance won’t hurt your score and you’ll have a cash cushion to handle emergencies.

-I also want you to estimate your spending and your income so that you have a handle on what is coming in and what is going out each month.
-Build into that spending plan something for savings.
-I recommend starting with just a few dollars per pay period if that’s all you can do.
+Estimate your spending and income so you have a handle on what is coming in and what is going out each month.
+Build in something for savings – even just a few dollars per pay period, if that’s all you can do.
 Whether your windfall is a bonus, tax refund or stimulus payment, a raise or inheritance, save half.
 In no time you’ll have a cushion and money to fund your goals, and you’ll feel financially secure.

 One of those is to make several payments throughout the month.
 Another is to immediately pay off large purchases.
-Both are certainly valid, but remember that however you decide to make your payments, the most important thing is to be sure those payments in full are received by the date they are due each and every time.
+Both are valid, but remember that however you decide to make your payments, the most important thing is to be sure payments in full are received by the date they’re due each and every time.

-As a side note, the only real reason to be concerned about a large purchase is if you are planning to apply for new credit within a few months, since a very large purchase can affect your score quickly by increasing your credit utilization.
+If you’re planning to apply for new credit within a few months, remember a very large purchase can affect your score quickly by increasing your credit utilization.
 In that case, paying off that purchase immediately might be the prudent thing to do.
 You will have the money available, right?